blakeembrey/writing/src/articles/2015/06/skype-auto-answer-with-applescript/index.md

 Done!

 P.S.
-If you ever want to unload the script, just execute `launchctl unload -w com.blakeembrey.facetime-auto-answer.plist` - same as you did load.
+If you ever want to unload the script, just execute `launchctl unload -w com.blakeembrey.skype-auto-answer.plist`, same as you did to load.